FOREX-Sterling crumbles to record low, dollar soars on UK fiscal angst

 On Monday, Japanese Finance Minister Shunichi Suzuki repeated that authorities stood ready to respond to speculative moves in currency.

-Fellow commodity currency the Canadian dollar CAD=D3 reached a fresh trough at C$1.3625 per greenback, its weakest since July 2020.
+Fellow commodity currency the Canadian dollar CAD=D3 reached a fresh trough at C$1.3636 per greenback, its weakest since July 2020.

 World FX rateshttps://tmsnrt.rs/2RBWI5E